 Most parents I talk to at my office worry about their kids being tempted by their peers to use drugs.
-While this is a valid and serious concern, the irony is that kids today actually acquire drugs much simpler than finding discrete drug dealer connections at school — in most cases parents have made access to drugs much easier.
-Specifically, I am talking about the spike in prescription drug usage in kids these days driven by parents seeking answers for their kids issues, with those questions being remedied by doctors providing prescription drugs for mood states, anxieties, and even restlessness.
+While this is a valid and serious concern, kids today actually acquire drugs in much easier ways than secretly meeting a drug dealer under the bleachers at school — in most cases parents themselves have, ironically, made access to drugs much easier.
+Specifically, I am talking about the spike in prescription drug usage in kids these days driven by parents seeking answers for their kids issues, with those questions being remedied by doctors providing prescription drugs for mood states, anxieties, focus, and restlessness.

 Prescription medicine or recreation drugs?